indyjam/unesco-sites/README.md

 ## Control variables

 Rename `template.env` file into`.env` and replace the entries with your settings(MongDB and GeApify credentials mainly).
-If you set the flag `FORCE_RECREATE_COLLECTION="true"`, running `populateMongoDb.js` over an existing collection, will clear the existing collection and recreate it instead of giving error.
+If you set the flag `FORCE_RECREATE_COLLECTION="true"`, running `bin/populateMongoDb.js` over an existing collection, will clear the existing collection and recreate it instead of giving error.

 ## How to populate the database

 run:

-- `node populateMongoDb.js`
+- `node bin/populateMongoDb.js`

 ## How to run the server with autorestart on change

-The package uses `nodemon` for handling the autorestarts; just run:.
+The package uses `nodemon` for handling the autorestarts; just run:

 - `npm run dev`

 ## Next steps

-- add indexes
-- use proper geospatial query to get sites close to a set of coordinates
 - add a search index over name, short_description, date_inscribed, country_name, region

 ## Test

-Use the included postman collection to test the APIs.
+Use the included postman collection in the `test` directory to test the APIs.